Resilient-Labs/matching-card-bootcamp/README.md

 # Card Match Game
 #### Project Scope: Create a card match game with 5 pairs.
 If a player selects a matching pair, the cards remain selected.
 If a a pair does not match, return the cards to their original state.
 When a player selects all matching pairs, they win!
+Click Mario in the bottom right to reset the game.
 #### View here: https://svdev-cardmatch.netlify.com
 ![](cardMatch/cardMatch.png)